AngadSethi/vue-stream-markdown/docs/config/previewers.md

 ## mermaid

-- **Type:** `boolean | Component | undefined`
+- **Type:** `boolean | Component | undefined` (within `components` object)
-- **Default:** `true` (Mermaid previewer enabled)
+- **Default:** `true` (Mermaid previewer enabled when `previewers` is `true`)

 Controls the Mermaid previewer for Mermaid code blocks.
+This option must be specified within the `components` object.
 When set to `true`, the default Mermaid previewer is used, which renders Mermaid diagrams as SVG.
 When set to `false`, the previewer is disabled and only the code is shown.
 When set to a Vue component, that component is used as the custom previewer.

 The default Mermaid previewer automatically renders Mermaid diagrams with support for:
 - Dark mode theming (automatically switches based on `isDark` prop)